Psychology Schools in Maryland

 Traditional Undergraduate Programs

 Towson University awards the Bachelor of Arts (BA) in Psychology to undergraduates who successfully complete the four-year program.
 Students must complete a combination of general college coursework and departmental requirements.
 Psychology majors may apply for the clinical concentration program, which allows students to gain real-world experience through internships and specialized classes.
 Applicants to the concentration must be a least a junior and meet academic requirements.
 The psychology department also features an Honors Thesis Program for juniors and seniors with a minimum 3.6 major GPA.
 Students may want to become involved on campus by joining the Psychology Club or, for eligible students, Psi Chi, the national honor society for psychology students.

 University of Maryland at Baltimore County

 The University of Maryland at Baltimore County allows students to earn a Bachelor of Arts (BA) in Psychology or a Bachelor of Science (BS) in Psychology.
 Psychology majors may opt for a general psychology degree or to specialize in biopsychology, developmental psychology, or human services psychology.
-Concentrations are not noted on a student’s actual degree; however, the department provides a certificate denoting the successful completion of a concentration.
+Concentrations are not noted on a student’s conferred degree; however, the department provides a certificate denoting the successful completion of a concentration.
 The psychology department features an Honors Program, which allows academically eligible psychology majors to undertake research, which is often essential in earning acceptance into a graduate program.
 Eligible students may also join the campus chapter of Psi Chi, the national honor society for psychology majors.

-Psychology Graduate Programs in Maryland
+Traditional Graduate Programs